waynewu6250/ML_DL_Projects/9.DeepEyeNet/README.md

 | Normal  | Test  | 3.5747 | 0.6879 | 0.5389 | 0.4871 | 0.4213 | 0.6532 |
 | Keyword | Test  | 4.6886 | 0.7387 | 0.6216 | 0.5837 | 0.5267 | 0.7127 |

-The calculation could be checked in the jupyter notebook `Image_captioning_VGG16_evaluation.ipynb`.
+The calculation could be checked in the jupyter notebook `Image_captioning_evaluation.ipynb`.
+And the score results are also stored in `results/results.txt`

 ## Example readouts

 You can check out some examples below.
-The rest of the examples are in the jupyter notebook `Image_captioning_VGG16.ipynb`.
+The rest of the examples are in the jupyter notebook `Image_captioning_VGG16.ipynb` and `Image_captioning_Inception_V3.ipynb`.
 You can run the Jupyter Notebook and try out some retinal image examples for the medical description.

 **1. Training Image:**<br>
 <img src="train_img.png" width="300"><br>